London, the world's number one student city

 London's rich cultural as well as academic experience is a draw for students from across the world.
 London's universities also rate highly on quality - "no city has a superior variety and quality of universities to London" - and the falling value of the pound after the EU referendum has improved their affordability for overseas students.

 *QS Best Student Cities, a spin-off from the annual QS World University Rankings

 An International hub of music and culture

-As well as being one of the most exciting and vibrant cities in the world, London is at the heart of the global music industry, constantly at the cutting edge of music, defining popular culture throughout the world and offering unparalleled opportunities to make the right connections.
+When you’re starting a career in music, it’s indisputable that London is the place to be.
+As well as being one of the most exciting and vibrant cities in the world, London is at the heart of the global music industry.
+It’s constantly at the cutting edge of music, defining popular culture throughout the world and offering unparalleled opportunities to make the right connections.

-These unrivaled opportunities to appear on some of the greatest stages, be seen by leading music industry executives and scouts, gain direct experience, and build that all-important network of contacts is a crucial element of commercial and critical success.
+This means you’ll have unrivaled opportunities to play and perform on some of the world’s greatest stages, be seen by leading music industry executives and scouts, gain direct experience, and build that all-important network of contacts – a crucial element of commercial and critical success.

 LONDON’S £1BILLION LIVE SCENE

 London’s world-renowned live music scene continues to flourish.
 In 2017, London was named the busiest city in the world for live music, leaping ahead of both New York and Los Angeles.* Every night nearly 14,000 people attended a gig at one of the city’s grassroots venues.
 London’s live music scene generated over £1billion in 2016**, showing that it is truly the world’s biggest stage for performers, artists and music industry entrepreneurs.

 ** UK Music’s 2017 ‘Wish You Were Here’ report

 If you're looking to explore your creativity and start a music career there really is no better place to be located.